Easttown Township, Pennsylvania: Demographics

-According to the 2021 American Community Survey's five-year population estimates, the township was 82% non-Hispanic White, 1% Black or African American, 0% Native American and 11% Asian.
-3% of residents reported two or more races and 3% of the population were of Hispanic or Latino ancestry.
-12.9% of residents were foreign-born, of whom 66% were born in Asia, 19% were born in Europe and 11% were born in Latin America.
-4.8% of residents are U.S. veterans.
+According to the 2022 American Community Survey's five-year population estimates, the township was 80% non-Hispanic White, 1% Black or African American, 0% Native American and 12% Asian.
+3% of residents reported two or more races and 4% of the population were of Hispanic or Latino ancestry.
+12.3% of residents were foreign-born.

-There were 10,924 people and 3,917 households residing in the township.
-The population density was 1,321 people per square mile.
-87% of units were single-family homes and 79% of households were headed by a married couple.
-The average household size was 2.8.
+There were 11,051 people and 3,995 households residing in the township.
+The population density was 1,334 people per square mile.
+90% of units were single-family homes and 78% of households were headed by a married couple.
+The average household size was 2.7.

-The median income for a household in the township was $187,868, with 45% of households earning more than $200,000 per year.
-The per capita income for the township was $92,164, 2.5 times higher than the average per capita income in Pennsylvania.
-81.1% of residents over the age of 25 hold a bachelor's degree and 42% have earned a graduate degree, making the township one the most highly educated municipalities in the state of Pennsylvania.
+The median income for a household in the township was $213,507.
+The per capita income for the township was $100,345.
+The median family income was $233,911.
+Among families with children, the median household income was higher than $250,000.
+The average income for a family was $316,306.

+80.5% of residents over the age of 25 hold a bachelor's degree and 44% have earned a graduate degree.

-The median value of owner-occupied housing units was $730,200, 3.7 times higher than the median value in the state of Pennsylvania.
+The median value of owner-occupied housing units was $801,700, placing the township fourth among more than 2,500 municipalities in the state of Pennsylvania and second among 436 municipalities in the Philadelphia metropolitan area.

 Transportation

 As of 2018, there were 66.66 mi of public roads in Easttown Township, of which 18.66 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 48.00 mi were maintained by the township.

 U.S. Route 30 and Pennsylvania Route 252 are the numbered highways serving Easttown Township.
-US 30 follows Lancaster Avenue along an east-west alignment through the northern part of the township, while PA 252 follows Darby-Paoli Road and Leopard Road along a northwest-southeast alignment through the western and southern portions of the township.
+US 30 follows Lancaster Avenue along an east–west alignment through the northern part of the township, while PA 252 follows Darby-Paoli Road and Leopard Road along a northwest–southeast alignment through the western and southern portions of the township.